-The School of Constructive Arts is furthered by individual builders, architects, engineers, farmers, and teachers who see a need which exceeds the limitations of their individual disciplines.
+The School of Constructive Arts is furthered by individual builders, architects, engineers, farmers, and teachers who see a need that exceeds the limitations of their individual disciplines.
 We believe that current models of education and specialization often engender perspectives too narrow to address the broad, multifaceted challenges the world faces today.
 We propose a new holistic model of education and practice that:

-- Brings together ancestral knowledge of natural energy and materials with contemporary building technology to develop beautiful, durable, affordable, and sustainable models for our time.
+- Brings together ancestral knowledge of natural energy and materials with contemporary building technology to develop beautiful, durable, affordable, and sustainable models for our time;

-- Unites conceptual and practical knowledge to bridge a growing divide between those who work primarily with their hands and those who work primarily with their minds.
+- Unites conceptual and practical knowledge, to bridge a growing divide between those who work primarily with their hands and those who work primarily with their minds.

-By teaching the basic skills needed to derive quality food and shelter from the land, we encourage self reliance and empower people to alleviate malnutrition and homelessness in their own communities.
-By providing a platform for intensive study and experimentation we hope to advance knowledge, improve current practices, derive sustainable models for living, and combat environmental degradation.
+By teaching the basic skills needed to derive quality food and shelter from the land, we encourage self-reliance and empower people to alleviate malnutrition and homelessness in their own communities.
+By providing a platform for intensive study and experimentation, we hope to advance knowledge, improve current practices, derive sustainable models for living, and combat environmental degradation.
 There is a place for humanity alongside all other life, but we must learn the art of living in this place.

 The School of Constructive Arts is located within the ancestral, unceded territory of the Jumano, Chiso, Lipan Apache, and Mescalero Apache peoples past and present.
-With gratitude we honor the land, it’s multitude of life, and the people who have cared for this place through the generations.
+With gratitude, we honor the land, its multitude of life, and the people who have cared for this place through the generations.

 We recognize that schools have often served as tools of hegemony, assimilation, and subjugation.
-With this awareness and humility we set out on a different path of education.
-Integral to this path is the concept of two-eyed seeing or Etuaptmumkas described by Mi’kmaw Elder Albert Marshal.
+With this awareness and humility, we set out on a different path of education.
+Integral to this path is the concept of two-eyed seeing or Etuaptmumk as described by Mi’kmaw Elder Albert Marshal.
 Etuaptmumk is the ability, valued highly among many indigenous peoples, to see the world through multiple perspectives simultaneously.
-Marshal coined the english version, two-eyed seeing, specifically to describe the imperative of seeing the world both through the insights of western science and the wholeness of indigenous perspectives.
+Marshal coined the English version, two-eyed seeing, specifically to describe the imperative of seeing the world both through the insights of western science and the wholeness of indigenous perspectives.
 Our mission of interweaving ancestral and modern approaches to building, cultivation, and ecology is aligned with this broader movement, but we are aware that more is required.
 We cannot simply abstract and assimilate indigenous knowledge to achieve a desired end, but must move beyond means and ends and learn to live wholly in this world where everything is delicately interconnected.